awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-getting-started.md

 + `kms:DescribeKey` – Provides the customer managed key details to allow the service to validate the key\.

 The following is a sample AWS KMS policy for AWS account `111122223333`\.
 In the first section, the `kms:ViaService` limits use of the key to the query editor v2 service \(which is named `sqlworkbench.region.amazonaws.com` in the policy\)\.
 The AWS account using the key must be `111122223333`\.
 In the second section, the root user and key administrators of AWS account `111122223333` can access to the key\.

+  When you create an AWS account, you begin with one sign\-in identity that has complete access to all AWS services and resources in the account\.
+This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
+We strongly recommend that you don't use the root user for your everyday tasks\.
+Safeguard your root user credentials and use them to perform the tasks that only the root user can perform\.
+For the complete list of tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html) in the *AWS Account Management Reference Guide*\.

 ```
 {